Top

 Pag-ibig has already issued Housing Bonds before?

 Yes.
 Actually they issue bonds regularly as a way of raising funds.
-Please refer to our article in 2008 explaining Pagibig’s Housing Bonds that paid a 5.00% net coupon interest then.
+Please refer to our article explaining Pagibig’s Housing Bonds that paid a 5.00% net coupon interest then.

 How much can I earn from the Bahay Bonds?